Read some really neat facts about the planets in our solar system!

 Uranus’ axis is at a 97 degree angle, meaning that it orbits lying on its side!
 Talk about a lazy planet.

 Neptune was discovered in 1846.
-In 2011 it finally made it's first lap around the sun since we discovered it -- to make a complete orbit around the sun, because one Neptune year lasts 165 Earth years!
+In 2011 it finally made it's first lap around the sun since we discovered it -- because one Neptune year lasts 165 Earth years!

 Like Jupiter, Neptune has a dark spot caused by a storm.
 Neptune's spot is smaller than Jupiter's -- it is only about the size of the planet earth.